realwya/HCI-roadmap/README.md

 # HCIRoadmap
-This is the roadmap to understand Human-Computer Interaction (HCI).
+This is the roadmap helps you to start learning Human-Computer Interaction (HCI).